jkoschma/genexplain-platform/docs/source/Analysis_method_description.md

 are interested in finding site models for particular TFs, and see them eventually in the resulting composite modules, you need to be sure that such matrices are present in the selected profile.
-You can use one of the available TRANSFAC® profiles, or alternatively you can construct a customized profile; for details please see Section 20.1.3.3*.*
+You can use one of the available TRANSFAC® profiles, or alternatively you can construct a customized profile as described earlier.
 The input form for this analysis is shown below:

 ![](media/bc4f756873004d387f7dff149fb0c6ba.png)